 - Change your self-talk.
 You can beat yourself up, or you can lift yourself up.
 Turn mistakes into lessons and carry forward lessons learned.

-I think motivation is an important part of daily life.
-Knowing the set of negative motivation patterns can help you identify counter-productive self-talk that can get in the way of taking action.
+Knowing the set of negative motivation patterns can help you identify counter-productive self-talk that can get in the way of taking action and feeling good.

 According to Burns, there are 13 procrastination and do-nothingism mindsets: